tbetcke/math0058_lecture_notes/_sources/lu_backward_error.md

 **Note that the notation $\mathcal{O}(\rho\epsilon_{mach})$ is a bit misleading since the $O$-notation absorbs constants.
 Nevertheless, this is done to emphasise the importance of the factor $\rho$**.

 It follows that the LU decomposition with pivoting is backward stable if $\rho$ is small.

+For most matrices this is the case but not for all matrices, and we will get to know examples where $\rho$ can grow exponentially but also see that this almost never happens in practice.